-Wrap-up: You can see here, that with the further evolving of smart devices and technology, brands have realised the need to reach out to millennial using techniques they can easily relate to, thus triggering the growth of AR in social media campaigns.
+Wrap-up: You can see here, that with the further evolving of smart devices and technology, brands have realized the need to reach out to millennial using techniques they can easily relate to, thus triggering the growth of AR in social media campaigns.
 This also gives brands a leeway to use the immersive experience as a way to sell indirectly, by adding value for the customers.

-Realising the importance of using AR to market their brands, companies have started approaching Augmented Reality companies, who can deliver the best.
+Realizing the importance of using AR to market their brands, companies have started approaching Augmented Reality companies, who can deliver the best.
 We, at Augray, are at the forefront helping brands reach out to the millennial by creating an interactive experience for them in a mode of communication they can better understand, thus urging them to plunge in and make the purchase.